medjedovicm/sasapps.io/content/posts/sasjs-server-on-vps.md

   - SASjs
   - SASjs Server
   - SAS Admin
+  - SAS
 ---

-# SASjs Server on a Cloud VPS

-[SASjs Server](https://server.sasjs.io) is the latest addition to the SASjs product family, and closes an important gap - namely, the ability to perform DevOps and launch applications on regular Foundation (desktop or server, windows or linux) SAS.
+[SASjs Server](https://server.sasjs.io) is the latest addition to the [SASjs](https://github.com/sasjs) product family, and closes an important gap - namely, the ability to perform DevOps and launch applications on regular Foundation (desktop or server, windows or linux) SAS.

 This guide will show you how to install and configure SASjs on a VPS (Virtual Private Server), such as a Digital Ocean droplet.

 ## Introduction

-Like all other [SASjs tools](https://github.com/sasjs), SASjs Server is MIT open source and completely free for commercial use.
+Like all [SASjs tools](https://github.com/sasjs), SASjs Server is MIT open source and hence completely free for commercial use.
 The latest release is always available on the [github releases](https://github.com/sasjs/server/releases) page.
 The major features are:

 * Portal for 3rd Party Apps (AppStream)
 * Permissions by User or Group